 - 1. When in question on action against the passer, it is roughing the passer if the defender attempts to punish. - 2.
 The Team A player who originally controls the snap can throw the ball anywhere if they are not under duress, except spiking the ball straight down.
 The clock is not a factor.
-Exception: Rule 7-3-2-e allows the quarterback to spike the ball to stop the clock. - 3.
+Exception: Rule 7-3-2-f allows the passer to spike the ball to stop the clock. - 3.
 An uncatchable pass must be blatantly uncatchable in order to disregard a foul for pass interference. - 4.
 When the Team A player who originally controls the snap is outside the tackle box and is throwing the ball away to avoid a sack, when in question as to whether the ball is beyond the neutral zone, it is beyond the line.
 Don't be technical. - 5.
 If in question as to whether passers are or have been outside the tackle box, they are outside the tackle box. - 6.
+Up to five yards between where a pass lands in bounds and the nearest eligible receiver may be used for determining "in the area" during short passes or when the receiver is relatively stationary on the field.
+This distance should be increased on long passes and when the receiver is running towards the spot where a pass lands in bounds.
+When the pass lands out of bounds, an eligible receiver is "in the area" if he is between the top of the numbers and the sideline, or in the end zone, and the pass is thrown over the vicinity of the receiver's head.
+An eligible receiver shall be deemed "not in the area" no matter where he is positioned when the passer intentionally throws a pass significantly outside of the playing enclosure. - 7.
+If the passer is contacted after starting the passing motion, it may be ruled no intentional grounding due to this contact. - 8.
+If the passer is contacted clearly before starting the passing motion, there will be a foul for intentional grounding if there is no eligible

-If the passer is contacted after starting the passing motion, it may be ruled no intentional grounding due to this contact. - 7.
-If the passer is contacted clearly before starting the passing motion, there will be a foul for intentional grounding if there is no eligible receiver in the vicinity or if the pass does not reach the line of scrimmage after the quarterback has been outside the tackle box. - 8.
-If an interception is near the goal line and there is a question as to whether possession is gained in the field of play or end zone, make the play a touchback. - 9.
-If the passer is legally throwing the ball away and it lands near or beyond the sideline, do not penalize the offense for having ineligible players downfield.
+- receiver in the vicinity or if the pass does not reach the line of scrimmage after the quarterback has been outside the tackle box. - 9.
+If an interception is near the goal line and there is a question as to whether possession is gained in the field of play or end zone, make the play a touchback. - If the passer is legally throwing the ball away and it lands near or beyond the sideline, do not penalize the offense for having ineligible players downfield.